Tyco and the Norwegian Supreme Court case of Thorbjørn Selstad Thue v The Norwegian Government (E-19/16)

 During the time of travel to an assignment directly from home, the worker “remains under the instruction of the employer, with the employer maintaining the right to cancel, change, or add assignments”, therefore they are at the disposal of the employer, constituting working time.

-Impact for Employers
+Impact for Irish Employers

 - Have a clear policy in relation to working time for workers whose role is primarily based on the road visiting customers or clients, specifically in relation to daily rest breaks.